-- Clean the cockpit drain rails with a hose and water to remove all debris. - Clean the hardtop leg drain holes, especially before winter storage. - Check the bilge for debris that can block the function of bilge pumps. - Test rear automatic bilge pump switch each time the boat is used, for proper operation.
-Add water to the mid bilge until the water level is high enough to activate the forward automatic bilge pump. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush cooler/storage boxes with a mild soap or a bilge cleaner and fresh water after each use to keep them clean and fresh.
+- Clean the cockpit drain rails with a hose and water to remove all debris. - Clean the hardtop leg drain holes, especially before winter storage. - Clean the bilge pump and automatic float switch strainers of any debris.
+Check the bilge for debris that can block the function of automatic switch. - Test rear automatic bilge pump switch each time the boat is used, for proper operation.
+Operate the knob or lever on the side of the switch until the pump is activated, or add water to the bilge until the water level is high enough to activate the pump. - Flush all gravity drains with fresh water to keep them clean and free flowing.

-- Operate the thru-hull valves once a month and service as required. - Check the drain system regularly to ensure it is free flowing and hoses on the thru-hull fittings are secure and not leaking.
+- Clean and inspect the shower and sink drain sump system.
+Remove accumulated debris and flush with fresh water.
+Test the automatic sump pump switch for proper operation, frequently. - Clean and flush the fishbox and cooler/ storage boxes with a mild soap or a bilge cleaner and fresh water after each use to keep them clean and fresh. - Operate the thru-hull valves once a month and service as required. - Check the drain system regularly to ensure it is free flowing and hoses on the thru-hull fittings are secure and not leaking.